What's New

 On how to run authentication/authorization configuration with EMQX Dashboard or configuration files, you can continue to read Access Control.

-In EMQX 5.0, we have redesigned the EMQX Dashboard with a new UI design style, enhancing the visual experience and supporting more powerful and user-friendly features.
+In EMQX 5.x, we have redesigned the EMQX Dashboard, enhancing the visual experience and supporting more powerful and user-friendly features.

 - New UI/UX design: Great enhancement of real-time observability

 - Optimized menu structure: Fast and direct access to contents

 - Data monitoring and management: Important data at a glance

 - Visualized data flows: Using Flows users can clearly see how data flows from devices or clients through the rule engine

 - Configuration updates during runtime: Hot update that takes effect immediately